polkadot-fellows/Evaluations/README.md

 The process for submitting Evidenced Arguments is open to all existing Fellowship members (i.e Rank I to IX).
 Anyone may provide comments on submitted Evidenced Arguments.

 To submit an Evidenced Argument, follow these steps:
-  * Fork the `Evidences` repository.
+  * Fork the `Evaluations` repository.
   * Create a new folder in the `evidence` folder and rename it to match your Github username.
-  * Copy the `0000-evidence-template.md` file into the new folder and rename it to match the title of your request.
+  * Copy the `0000-argument-template.md` file into the new folder and rename it to match the title of your request.
-  * Fill out the Evidence template and open a PR.
+  * Fill out the argument template and open a PR.
-  * Announce the evidence to the Fellowship and wait at least one week.
+  * Announce the argument to the Fellowship and wait at least one week.
-  * If there are no major pushbacks by the Fellowship, submit the evidence on-chain via the [Core Fellowship UI](https://collectives.subsquare.io/fellowship/core) provided by Subsquare.
+  * If there are no major pushbacks by the Fellowship, submit the argument on-chain via the [Core Fellowship UI](https://collectives.subsquare.io/fellowship/core) provided by Subsquare.

 Once the request has been approved via on-chain referendum, the PR can be merged.
-This on-chain process is designed to be resilient to where the Evidences are hosted and in what format, so it can be migrated away from GitHub in the future.
-The Fellowship should not approve more than one Evidence with the same number.
+This on-chain process is designed to be resilient to where the Arguments are hosted and in what format, so it can be migrated away from GitHub in the future.
+The Fellowship should not approve more than one Argument with the same number.
 PRs may be closed by their author, when sufficiently stale, or after a period of 6 months without approval.

 ## Communication channels